tahoe-lafs/tahoe-lafs/docs/configuration.rst

     Most users will not need to set tub.location .

     Note that the old 'advertised_ip_addresses' file from earlier releases is no longer supported.
-Tahoe 1.3.0 and later will ignore this file.
+Tahoe-LAFS 1.3.0 and later will ignore this file.

   log_gatherer.furl = (FURL, optional)